vaheed2023/shell_via_http/README.md

 But fortunately I'm able to run php exec command

-With some minor modification you can change program to use shell_exec instead
+With some minor modification you can make program to use shell_exec instead

-By the way laravel is n't really neede here and the only laravel dependent method here is $request->input() which you can use $_POST instead
+By the way laravel is n't really needed here and the only laravel dependent method here is $request->input() which you can use $_POST instead